 Policy no. Policy title

 Policy 1 Settlement pattern, layout, and densities

 Policy 2 People-friendly streets and paths

 Policy 3 Parking provision

 Policy 4 Respecting local character in the design

 Policy 5 Environmental performance and sustainability

 Policy 6 Landscaping

 Policy 7 Meeting local needs - housing

 Policy 8 The village 'High Street'

-Policy 9 The trailway
+Policy 9 The Trailway

 Policy 10 Meeting local needs - employment

 Policy 11 Revised village envelope

 Policy 12 Alderholt Nursery, East of Ringwood Road

 Policy 13 Paddock South of Daggons Road

 Policy 14 Land south of Blackwater Grove

 Policy 15 Safeguarding local facilities

 Policy 16 Important Local Green Spaces

 Policy 17 Key landscape features

 Policy 18 Important views

 Policy 19 Non-designated heritage assets around Alderholt

-Preliminary assessment of the Pre-Submission Neighbourhood Plan
+Preliminary assessments of the Neighbourhood Plan

-- 5.17 In October 2023 AECOM assessed an early draft of the Neighbourhood Plan, providing the following recommendation in relation to the biodiversity SEA theme: - 5.18 Site allocation 'Paddock South of Daggons Road' is constrained by local biodiversity, having a number of mature oak trees along the site boundaries.
+- 5.18 In October 2023 AECOM assessed an early draft of the Pre-Submission Neighbourhood Plan, providing the following recommendation in relation to the biodiversity SEA theme: - 5.19 Site allocation 'Paddock South of Daggons Road' is constrained by local biodiversity, having a number of mature oak trees along the site boundaries.
 An ecology survey undertaken in 2020 noted that the trees and hedgerows on site offer good opportunities for bat foraging and commuting, and the presence of a large mature oak close to the existing entrance with potential bat roost features.
-It is recommended that landscaping along the site boundaries be included as a requirement of the site, to incorporate mature trees and hedgerows, protecting and enhancing biodiversity present. - 5.19 The Parish Council subsequently updated the draft Neighbourhood Plan in response to AECOMs preliminary recommendation.
+It is recommended that landscaping along the site boundaries be included as a requirement of the site, to incorporate mature trees and hedgerows, protecting and enhancing biodiversity present. - 5.20 The Parish Council subsequently updated the draft Neighbourhood Plan in response to AECOMs preliminary recommendation. - 5.21 In November 2023, AECOM assessed a second draft of the Pre-Submission Neighbourhood Plan, and did not provide any recommendations.
+This Pre-Submission version of the Neighbourhood Plan was subsequently consulted on in December/ January 2023/ 2024. - 5.22 In light of Regulation 14 consultation comments received from the local community, statutory consultees, and other interested parties, changes have been made to the submission version of the Neighbourhood Plan. - 5.23 Key issues raised relate to the Dorset Heathlands SPA/ Ramsar/ SAC which, after further consultation with Natural England and Dorset Council, have been suitably addressed through appropriate mitigation and amendments to relevant Neighbourhood Plan policies.
+Several elements of text were changed, notably adding text to Policy 7 requiring development to comply with the Dorset Heathland Supplementary Planning Document (SPD), including provision of adequate Heathland Infrastructure Projects and financial contributions as required. - 5.24 More widely the submission Neighbourhood Plan includes minor policy updates, and amendments to supporting policy text. - 5.25 Comments made on the SEA at Regulation 14 consultation have also been considered, and reflected through this submission version of the Environmental Report.